 - Generator exhaust contains carbon monoxide, a poison you cannot see or smell.
 That's why you should never use a generator inside a home, basement, or garage.
 Only use the generator outside, away from your home's windows, doors, and vents.

-- Never plug the generator's power into a household outlet because the electricity can backflow into utility lines, creating a safety hazard for utility staff working on them.
+- Never plug a portable generator's power into a household outlet because the electricity can backflow into utility lines, creating a safety hazard for utility staff working on them.*

 - Protect the generator from moisture and set it on a dry surface where water cannot reach it or puddle under it.
 Make sure your hands are dry before touching the generator.